lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 12 Goodbye and good luck.md

     - Captain Alison will set out at eight o'clock
         - Captain Alison [subject]
         - will set out [predicate verb phrase][simple future tense]
-        - at eight o'clock [adverbial of time]
+        - at eight o'clock [time adverbial]
     - so we'll have plenty of time
         - so
         - we [subject]